komidore64/code-challenge2/README.md

 ## Solution

-OMG almost 2000 lines of code!
+OMG almost 2000 lines!
 This was a tough problem but I _extremely_ enjoyed working on this.
 It's been a while since I've had the opportunity to sit down and focus on some code for hours and hours.

 tree: